CAIDA/bgpstream-web/src/CAIDA/BGPStreamWeb/HomepageBundle/Resources/content/docs/encoding.md

 - `PROJECT`: project of the resource (e.g. routeviews or rrc)
 - `COLLECTOR`: name of the collector (e.g. rrc02)
 - `RECORD_TYPE`: the type of records this resource contains `ribs` or `updates`
-- `INITIAL_TIME`: the start time of the resource, represented by the Unixtime in integer
+- `INITIAL_TIME`: the start time of the resource, represented by the Unix-time in integer
 - `DURATION`: the duration of data this resource includes, represented by number of seconds